greymatter-io/gitops-examples/README.md

 ## Troubleshooting and Gotchas

 * Deployed services not running with a sidecar?
-  You need to add produce-aisle to the `watched_namespace` array in the operator configs.
+  You need to add gitops-examples to the `watched_namespace` array in the operator configs.
 * Make sure your CLI configuration file includes a catalog block with a host string that contains the url prefix to catalog. e.g. http://domain.com/services/catalog
 * Make sure your intermediates.cue's package matches your service cue's package.
 If they do not, then CUE will not evaulate them together.